Using Predictive Models for Supply Chain Planning

 Adapting to the ever-changing world

 As a business that’s been around for over 150 years, D.D.
-Williamson has been through many changes and it never stops.
-It continues to expand globally, with currently 12 plants around the world.
-As with all organizations that lasted for more than a century, adapting and innovating is key.
+Williamson has been through many changes, and it never stops.
+It continues to expand globally, with 12 plants around the world currently.
+As with all organizations that have lasted for more than a century, adapting and innovating is key.

 “We’re learning as we go here.
 Obviously, a pandemic is new, but the weather and certain things you kind of learn to mitigate,” Sackett said.
 He emphasized the following key points in order to deal with challenges.